Simon-Brandt/ShellArgparser/README.md

 PATH="/path/to/ShellArgparser:${PATH}"
 ```

-There is ample documentation in the [docs](docs) directory, which you should consult to learn all the functionality the argparser provides.
+There is ample documentation in the [docs](docs) directory, which you should consult to learn all the functionality the Argparser provides.

 A very simple quick-start script may look like this: